NorthernWidget/ALog/README.md

 void setup(){
   alog.initialize(dataLoggerName, fileName,
     Log_Interval_Hours, Log_Interval_Minutes, Log_Interval_Seconds,
     external_interrupt);

-  // If you are using a standard Arduino board (i.e. not a full ALog data logger)
+  // If you are using a standard Arduino board (i.e. not a full ALog data
-  // and are not using the Arduino shield, you will have to set the proper pins for
+  // logger) and are not using the Arduino shield, you will have to set the
-  // the indicator LED (defualts to 9) and the SD card and RTC power (default to -1
+  // proper pins for the indicator LED (defualts to 9) and the SD card, RTC
+  // power, and sensor or other external device power (default to -1).
+  // The "-1" default ensures that no pins are affected by commands to switch
+  // power to the SD card, RTC power, or sensor power.
+This is because the
+  // typical use case, a standard Arduino Uno, uses the Arduino's built-in
+  // 3V3 regulator to power to run the RTC and SD card (as we do with the ALog
+  // shield).
-  // to be inactive in the case of constant power supply; set these to the same
+  // These can also be set to the same value if they are needed but the same
-  // value if there is just one switch for both of these).
+  // voltage regulator serves multiple purposes.
-  // Replace "_pin" with your desired pin number, and uncomment the relevant line(s).
+  // Replace "_pin" with your desired pin number, and uncomment the relevant
+  // following line(s).
   // set_LEDpin(_pin);
   // set_SDpowerPin(_pin);
   // set_RTCpowerPin(_pin);
+  // set_SensorPowerPin(_pin);

   alog.setupLogger();
 }